 Running a 4-stage (4-cycle) snowblower with too much oil in the crankcase can cause oil to get up to the spark plug and foul out the plug.
 This will inhibit the spark needed to run the snowblower.

-Oil can also get pushed into the valve train allowing oil to burn in the cylinder creating a smoke.
-This smoke can plug the air filter and cause the engine to stall out.
-It can also cause your engine to hydro lock.
 Read more about the effects of using too much oil in your snowblower in “Too Much Oil in Your Snowblower Can Cause Engine Damage“.

 Correct the engine oil level by draining a little oil from your 4-stage engine.
 Check your spark plug and replace it if it is dirty or covered in oil.
-Replace a plugged air filter.

 Bad Gas Cap Causes a Snowblower to Stall

 The gas cap on the snowblower is designed with a vent to allow air to pass through the cap.
 When the vent is plugged, the fuel tank forms a vacuum.
 It won’t allow fuel to leave the fuel tank and your snowblower will die.

 To identify a bad gas cap, remove the cap and start the snowblower.
 If it starts and runs good, reinstall the gas cap and continue to allow the snowblower to run for a while.
 Listen for the engine to start running sluggish and then shut down due to a lack of fuel.

 If it doesn’t start until you remove the gas cap to allow air to flow into the fuel tank, you most likely have a bad cap.
 You should replace the bad cap with a new one.